Skip to content

 error git unavailable or command failed

-Full 6-phase ordering (with all phases active):
+Full evaluation ordering (5 evaluation gates + stall detection, with all phases active):

 check_stall → no-op detection (diff_stall, <1s) — first, before any evaluation cost